Life Insurance Scams

 Question Changes

-Once your insurance policy is in place, you'll still need to be vigilant, especially if your agent suddenly suggests making a major change to your policy.
-If your agent is recommending something that will increase what you're paying each year, get a second opinion from a respected life insurance agent.
+Once your insurance policy is in place, stay vigilant, especially if your agent suddenly suggests a major policy change.
+If your agent recommends something that increases what you're paying each year, get a second opinion from a respected life insurance agent.

 10. 10